1. Home

 There are several types of properties that might be considered non-standard, including:

-Timber frame buildings, specifically those that are older, require non-standard home insurance as they're generally more risky to insure.
-They cost £2721 to insure, on average.
+These timber made buildings require non-standard home insurance as they're generally more risky to insure, especially those that are older.
+They cost £3161 to insure, on average.

-Thatched roof homes are at greater risk of fire, and so are more difficult to insure.
-This means home insurance can be quite expensive, with policies for thatched roof homes costing £9631 on average.
+Thatched houses are at greater risk of fire, and so are more difficult to insure.
+This means combined home insurance can be quite expensive, with policies for thatched roof homes costing £15331 on average.

-Prefab houses, or prefabricated houses, include modular homes, mobile homes and manufactured homes built from panels.
-Prefab houses cost £1981 to insure, on average.
+Prefabricated houses, include modular homes, mobile homes and manufactured homes built from panels.
+Prefab houses cost £2191 to insure, on average for a combined policy.

 What type of insurance can I get for my non-standard home?